BASTAcode/BASTA/docs/examples_interpolation.rst

 This simply states that the track has the required resolution along the track and therefore it does not require interpolation.

+`Please note that performing the interpolation can take a while!
+With the settings specified above, it takes around 20 minutes on our testing machine`

 After the interpolation and fit are performed the results are stored in ``${BASTADIR}/examples/output/interp_MS/``, including the new interpolated grid.
 The following figures compare the Kiel diagrams of the grids with and without